New Alchemy Institute: History

 The New Alchemy Institute (NAI) was founded in 1969 by John Todd, a marine biologist; his wife, Nancy Jack Todd, writer and activist; and William (Bill) McLarney, a fish biologist.
 It was situated on a 12 acre block of land on Cape Cod that was once a dairy farm, near the Falmouth village of Hatchville.

 They improved the soil quality, planted food crops, started breeding rabbits, and dug fish ponds.
 The pond accommodated farmed tilapia, at that time relatively unknown, introduced by McLarney.
 Over time, other friends and colleagues joined them at NAI.
-The National Film Board of Canada mad a documentary film about them in 1973, portraying the settlement as an "Arcadian utopia".
+The National Film Board of Canada made a documentary film about them in 1973, portraying the settlement as an "Arcadian utopia".
 Their techniques married scientific methods with common sense; everything was monitored and analysed, but John Todd believed that natural systems could be duplicated, harnessed, and connected.

 In 1982, John Todd founded Ocean Arks International, which still exists.

 Federal government grants dried up as the Reagan administration ruled during the 1980s, and the NAI struggled to survive financially.
 It eventually closed in 1991.

 After its demise, former New Alchemists Hilda Maingay and Earle Barnhart established The Green Center, a non-profit educational institute that evolved from NAI, with the aim of continuing its mission.